Bio-Prime/documentation/docs/index.md

 ## Login Page

-When you access the BioPrime website, the page first offers you the login options.
+When you access the OligoPrime website, the page first offers you the login options.
 All repository users need to log in before viewing or customizing data.

 ![login](./login.png)